HOME ARTICLES ABOUT US LINKS SPECIAL DEALS CONTACT

 Christmas Custom Crisis Threatens Fragile Peace on Earth

-santa clause village finland north pole photoFinland claims to be the home of Santa Claus, present year round in his Village in the North Pole town of Rovaniemi.
+Santa Claus Village Finland North Pole photoFinland claims to be the home of Santa Claus, present year round in his Village in the North Pole town of Rovaniemi.
 Iceland, with its House of Christmas in Reykjavik tries to trump with its custom of 13 Santa Clauses in the form its Yule Men or Christmas Lads who start arriving 13 days before Christmas.
-While, ever icoclastic and isolationist Switzerland has no Santa Clauses, 0, nada.
-Closer to it’s Catholic roots The Swiss eschew the jolly old elf and go straight to the source, having the Christ Child himself deliver presents.
-Without Joseph and Mary, unsupervised, handing out gifts to children.
+While, in ever icoclastic and isolationist Switzerland, some regions have no Santa Clauses for gifting, prefering to eschew the jolly old elf and go straight to the source, having the Christ Child himself deliver presents - without Joseph and Mary, unsupervised, handing out gifts to children.

 Finland